sakhezech/combustache/README.md

 Usable both in code and as CLI.
 To render a mustache template use `combustache.render`.
 Processed templates are cached; to clear cache use `combustache.cache_clear`.
+To load partials from a directory use `combustache.load_partials`.

 ## Installation